 An unfortunate side effect…

 SSRIs can be brilliant.
 They can also be the fucking devil.
 For me, they were both.
 I was 21 and in my final year of University when my mental health took an extreme downturn, almost entirely – I realise now – as a result of being with a seriously abusive partner.
-You can read the story about how I ended up taking SSRIs here, but please heed the content warnings and look after yourself.

 After a couple of weeks on citalopram, it actually did help.
 Somewhat.
 It mellowed out my extreme anxiety and took the edge off the worst of my depression.
 But it also had another effect: it made it impossible for me to orgasm.